omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query8.md

   | Execution Time : 1.157 ms | Total Expected Cost :191.19 |
   | ------------------------- | --------------------------- |

-- The B-tree helped in the performance it decreased the Execution Time and Expected Cost .
+- The B-tree helped in the performance it decreased the Execution Time and Expected Cost (BEST OF THEM ALL).

 - The Query Planner used the B-tree index because B-Tree is O(Log n) performance with Exact Values .
 - Here it showed the improvement due to for (s.sid=R.sid (it used the index that was built on query_8 view)) condition of Joining in the Query the Merge Semi Join used index scan using ZigZag and algorithm and these columns where built on it an b-tree index.

-3. given query with hash indices only :
+1. given query with hash indices only :

 <img src="./screenshots/Query8/common/hash.png" alt="hash" height="400px">
 <img src="./screenshots/Query8/optimizedQuery/hash/hash-optimize-physical-plan-graphical-explain.png" height="400px">